AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

 ## Enabling or disabling multiple downloads

 Immediately after the receiver finishes downloading the sensitive file, the sender's Onion site automatically shuts down.
 This means no one can connect to it any longer, effectively ensuring that one and only one receiver can download the shared file(s).
-In our example scenario, this is exactly the behavior we want because it is critical to ensure that only the intended recipient is the one who received the sensitive file, but this is not always what you want.
+In our example scenario, this is exactly the behavior we want because it is critical to ensure that only the intended recipient is the one who received the sensitive file, but this may not be desirable in all situations.

-To allow multiple downloads, you must instruct OnionShare not to shut down your Onion site after the first download that has been initiated completes.
-To do this, you need to *disable* the "[*Stop sharing after files have been sent*](https://github.com/micahflee/onionshare/wiki/Configuring-OnionShare#stop-sharing-after-first-download) option in the OnionShare's *Settings* screen.
+To allow multiple downloads, you must instruct OnionShare not to shut down your Onion site after the first download that has begun is finished.
+To do this, you need to *disable* the "[*Stop sharing after files have been sent*](https://github.com/micahflee/onionshare/wiki/Configuring-OnionShare#stop-sharing-after-first-download) option in OnionShare's *Settings* screen.

 **Do this** to allow multiple downloads: